geneontology/annotation_extensions/doc/has_regulation_target.md

 ### Usage
 Use this relationship to link a regulatory process or function to an entity that (such as a gene, gene product, or complex) participates in the regulated process.
+This is a very general relation.
+Use something more specific wherever possible, e.g. 'regulates expression of' or 'regulates transport of'.

 ### Comment
 probably want to add one or two new subtypes that capture something about directness